VivianeBusch-Wallace/ExercisesAndClassDocs/Jun/07-06/Notes.md

 });
 When React renders our component, it will remember the effect we used, and then run our effect after updating the DOM.
 This happens for every render, including the first one.

+Only Call Hooks at the Top Level
+Don’t call Hooks inside loops, conditions, or nested functions.
+Always use Hooks at the top level of your React function, before any early returns. this way you ensure that Hooks are called in the same order each time a component renders.
+That’s what allows React to correctly preserve the state of Hooks between multiple useState and useEffect calls.

 useEffect triggers a function dependent on its dependency useEffect(() => {
 console.log(